Ceramic hobs are easy to clean, look great and typically have lots of great safety features.

 Width: 59 cm

-It has four cooking zones with nine power settings, operated by touch controls.
-It has a safety lock which makes it safe for family homes.
-There’s also an auto shut-off function and a useful timer.
+It has four cooking zones with six power settings, operated by touch controls.

 This hob is a good budget option that works very well for the price and has some useful safety features.